 The hike begins on a wide gravel road along Hunter Brook.
 I love seeing my sons name everywhere I hike.
 The Catskills get bonus points for this.
 After the bridge I was on the lookout for the sharp turn.
 At the turn I poked around a little and consulted my map.
 I could see a faint herd path heading into the woods.
 From the description I'd read I know I wanted to cross the main drainage, a smaller one, and find my way onto the ridge.
 This herd path took me exactly where I wanted to go and though faint at times was easy to follow.

 It felt good to be where I wanted to be.
 I was a bit surprised by how well defined the trail was as I had been expecting it to be more of a true bushwhack.
 I was not complaining though haha.
 I kept checking my bearing to make sure I was on the right track and began the work of gaining the ridge.
 The climb was very steady and was a test for my current fitness levels.
 My engine was running very hot and I was panting and sweating.
-The woods were a lovely back drop to my toil though.
+The woods were a lovely back drop for my toil though.
 Koda was panting pretty hard too so I gave him half a liter of water.
 He'd been off leash since the trail and was doing a great job of scouting the route and following the scent track.

-The last push on to the ridge was a bit steeper and of course more rocky.
+The last push on to the ridge was a bit steeper and more rocky.
 I could see open fields of nettle and prickers which this herd path dutifully avoided.
 Again, quite grateful to be following it.
 Once on the ridge several different herd paths sprung off or intersected the one I was on and suddenly my gift of a climb was a bit less sure.
 I adjusted my bearing and tried to make the right choices even though the paths weaved across the summit.
 I was really starting to doubt I had made the right choice when I popped out into the summit clearing.
 Relieved and excited I signed the log book, had a bite and fed Koda.

 I had read about some cliffs to the west so set a bearing for where I thought the were and began down a bit of a herd path.
 It was spotty and I lost it several times but was able to stay on my bearing.
 After poking around for a bit and not finding them, I gave up and headed back.
 I looked at the map while writing this up and realize that they weren't where I thought the were.
 I thought they were still within the summits contour line but you actually have to descend a bit to get there.
 I should've made a note or taken a screenshot.
 Next time.